What Does Sherlock Holmes Have in Common with Pest Control?

 Is it an Odorous house ant?
 How about a Pavement ant?
 A Carpenter ant?
 How about the elusive Pharaoh ant?
-A few key clues are Odorous house ants do have an odor, Pavement ants have groovy heads, Carpenter ants do not wear tool belts but are frequently covered in sawdust, and Pharaoh ant colonies can vary in color from golden yellow to red.
+A few key clues are: Odorous house ants do have an odor; Pavement ants have groovy heads; Carpenter ants are often covered in sawdust; Pharaoh ant colonies can vary in color from golden yellow to red.

 Where do Ants Live?

 There are multiple possible nesting sites for ants that can include under leaf litter, paving stones, garden hoses, yard decorations, concrete slabs, and asphalt driveways.
 They can dwell in damaged wood in door and window frames, decks, and porches.

 Ants like wall voids, hollow posts, space behind cabinets, and masonry cracks at bricks.
 They live in tree stumps, live trees, shrubs, and bushes, wood piles, and under your picnic table.
 Ants can be almost anywhere.
 In addition to where they live, do you know how big can their colony be?

 When it comes to ants, size does matter.
 Individual members of common ant species in our area can be anywhere from 1/16 to ½ of an inch.
 Some ants are polymorphic, meaning there can be various sizes of workers all from the same nest.

 Depending on a species, it could be only a few thousand to potentially several hundred thousand.
 In addition, some ant colonies have multiple queens and can quickly develop satellite colonies and invade your home at multiple points.